John Drew (banker): Personal life

 He made a third marriage on 23 April 1804 at St Luke's Church, Chelsea to a spinster, Mary Powlett Drinkwater (1744–1827), daughter of Woodroffe Drinkwater and his wife Ann Costellow.

+Drew died in 1808 and his will was proved in London on 22 June 1808.
 She survived him, dying on 4 June 1827.
 In her will of 4 November 1825, proved in London on 16 August 1827, the first beneficiary was Charles Peckham Peckham, grandson of her sister Elizabeth who had married John Peckham of Nyton, and she also left bequests to her husband's two grandchildren.

-His son John Drew (1764–1800) married Lady Susan Tharp (1768–1826), the daughter of John Murray, 4th Earl of Dunmore, and his wife Lady Charlotte Stewart.
-Her sister, Lady Augusta Murray, was married to the King's son, Prince Augustus Frederick, Duke of Sussex.
-Susan was the widow of Joseph Tharp (1767–1797), heir to a huge sugar fortune amassed in Jamaica by his father John Tharp of Chippenham Park, and had two children.
-With John she had two daughters, Lucy Ann Drew born 1798 and Georgiana Drew born posthumously in 1801, but neither married.
-Their mother made a third marriage to an Irish clergyman, the Reverend Archibald Edward Douglas, and had a further child.
+Descendants

+Through his only surviving son John, he was a grandfather of Lucy Ann Drew, born 1798, and Georgiana Drew, born posthumously in 1801, neither of whom married.